has an athletic or activities association that sets the guidelines for interscholastic competition. These associations

 Wrestling Refereeing for Begineers by Jim Woolnough

-certified must attend an in-person clinic each year and pass an exam (on-line) by scoring 85% or higher.
-The exam and clinic
+a on-line video clinic and pass an exam (on-line) by scoring 85% or higher.
+The exam and clinic yypically opens in Spetember.

 Another angle is to join the National Colligate Wrestling Officials Association (NCWA).
 This group focuses on the many college wrestling clubs throughout the country.

 USA Wrestling is the national governing body for International wrestling within the United States.
 Being licensed with the United States Wrestling Officials Association (USWOA) allows

 you to officiate Free-Style (Men & Womens) and Greco-Roman wrestling.
 Dues are paid annually and you'll receive